6888th Central Postal Directory Battalion: France

-Once the backlog in Birmingham had been dealt with, the 6888th was shipped across the Channel to Le Havre in May 1945 and then was transported by train to Rouen to deal with another backlog of mail there, with some of the letters being three years old.
-The military police in the WAC unit were not allowed to have weapons, so they used jujitsu to keep out "unwanted visitors".
-They also participated in a parade ceremony at the place where Joan of Arc was executed.
+Once the backlog in Birmingham had been dealt with, the 6888th crossed the Channel to Le Havre, France, on June 8, 1945, (after VE Day on May 8) and was transported by train to Rouen to deal with another backlog of mail there, some of the letters being three years old.
+The military police in the WAC unit were not allowed to have weapons, so they trained in hand-to-hand combat to keep out "unwanted visitors".
+The 6888th participated in a parade ceremony at the place where Joan of Arc was executed.

 By October 1945, the mail in Rouen had been cleared and the 6888th was sent to Paris.
 They marched through the city and were housed in a luxurious hotel, where they received first-class treatment.
 During this time, because the war was over, the battalion was reduced by 300 women, with a further 200 to be discharged in January 1946.

+Three women from the battalion who were killed in a Jeep accident—Mary H. Bankston, Mary Jewel Barlow and Dolores Mercedes Browne—were buried at the Normandy American Cemetery, three of only four women to be interred there alongside more than 9,000 men.
+(The fourth, Elizabeth Ann Richardson, was a Red Cross volunteer killed in a Piper Cub plane crash near Rouen in July 1945.)

 Post-war

 In February 1946, the unit returned to the United States where it was disbanded at Fort Dix, New Jersey.
 There was no public recognition for their service at the time.